2 Introduction to R

 2.7 Let’s do some data analysis

-Remember the goal of all our work here in this class is to explain to use data analysis to make sense of the world and then explain to others what we are doing.
-There are multiple parts to that:
+Remember the goal of this class is to use data analysis to make sense of the world and then explain to others what we are doing.
+There are multiple parts to this process:

 • Our thoughts about the results, if any.